Agility, Enterprise Architecture and software development fit together in three models

 Too many product owners do not have visibility into why their product exists or Too many product owners do not have visibility to why their product exists, or what the ecosystem role is.
 Constrain the freedom of a bottom up product owner either by prohibiting choice or enforcing scoring and assessment.

-EA practitioners developing architecture to support project and solution delivery should expect to constrain sprints.
-Portfolio-oriented practitioners who are developing an ecosystem or platform should also expect to work with the agile teams here.
+EA enterprise architects developing architecture to support project and solution delivery should expect to constrain sprints.
+Portfolio-oriented enterprise architects who are developing an ecosystem or platform should also expect to work with the agile teams here.

 Constraining sprints can be emotionally difficult for new architects who used to be active in development.
 It is hard to leave your old job behind.
 Often subject matter expertise will lead to creeping over-specification and over-design.
 Every constraint that restricts their freedom and creativity had better serve over-ride the value delivery that comes from unbridled creativity.